Drawn from the American Prison Writing Archive, a pivotal anthology of essays by incarcerated writers about the prison’s role in perpetuating harm

 -

-"There is no closer, no more brilliant, poignant, nor profound a perspective on the cruelty and costs of our nation’s prison system than that offered by those who live with it day in and day out.
-Harm and Punishment is a must read for anyone who hopes actually to eradicate this brutal apparatus and truly to achieve a more just future for all." —Heather Ann Thompson, Pulitzer Prize-winning author of Blood in the Water: The Attica Prison Uprising of 1971 and its Legacy and author of Fear and Fury: The Reagan 80s. the Bernie Goetz Shootings, and the Rebirth of White Rage
+“There is no closer, no more brilliant, poignant, nor profound perspective on the cruelty and costs of our nation’s prison system than that offered by those who live with it day in and day out.
+Harm and Punishment is a must-read for anyone who hopes to eradicate this brutal apparatus and truly to achieve a more just future for all.” —Heather Ann Thompson, Pulitzer Prize–winning author of Blood in the Water: The Attica Prison Uprising of 1971 and Its Legacy

 Other books of interest